Sanglorian/orcus/Orcus Advanced Options - current.md

 If you command the servant to perform a task that would move it more than 12 squares away from you, the incantation ends.

-### Understand Languages

-Level 1 Divination Incantation (Arcana)

-**Cost to Learn:** 14
-**Completion Time:** 1 hour
-**Components:** A pinch of soot and salt and an amethyst (14 gp)
-**Duration:** 1 hour

-For the duration, you understand the literal meaning of any spoken language that you hear.
-You also understand any written language that you see, but you must be touching the surface on which the words are written.
-It takes about 1 minute to read one page of text.

-This incantation doesn't decode secret messages in a text or a glyph, such as an arcane sigil, that isn't part of a written language.

-### Alarm

-Level 1 Abjuration Incantation (Arcana)

-**Cost to Learn:** 14
-**Completion Time:** 1 hour
-**Components:** A tiny bell and a piece of fine silver wire (14 gp)
-**Duration:** 8 hours

-You set an alarm against unwanted intrusion.
-Choose a door, a window, or an area within range that is no larger than a 4-space cube.
-Until the incantation ends, an alarm alerts you whenever a Tiny or larger creature touches or enters the warded area.
-When you cast the incantation, you can designate creatures that won't set off the alarm.
-You also choose whether the alarm is mental or audible.

-A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
-This ping awakens you if you are sleeping.

-An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.

-### Mage's Mark

-Level 1 Transmutation Incantation (Arcana)

-**Cost to Learn:** 14
-**Completion Time:** 1 minute
-**Components:** Fresh candle and silver stylus (28 gp)
-**Duration:** Permanent

-Every mage has their own mark, usually an elaborate and unique rune.
-This ritual allows a mage to inscribe their mark on any non-magical substance, including stone and metal.
-The rune remains permanently upon the surface, only disappearing if the item or surface itself is destroyed.
-The mage may choose to make this mark visible to all, or only to those with the sight (meaning that most folk will not be able to see it at all, but anyone with Arcana training will see it).

-In order to make their mark, a mage must light a fresh candle and stand it upon the surface to be marked in its own wax.
-They then prick their finger with a silver stylus and draw their rune upon the surface, very slowly and deliberately, with their own blood, seven times.
-Upon the seventh and final drawing, the blood fades, the candle falls away, the stylus cracks, and the mark is finished.

-### Sphere of Silence

-Level 3 Illusion Incantation (Arcana)

-**Cost to Learn:** 27
-**Completion Time:** 1 hour
-**Components:** 27
-**Duration:** 8 hours

-For the duration, no sound can be created within or pass through a 20-foot radius sphere centered on a point you choose within range.
-Any creature or object entirely inside the sphere is immune to thunder damage, and creatures are deafened while entirely inside it.
-Casting a incantation that includes a verbal component is impossible there.

 ### Perpetual Message

 Level 3 Illusion Incantation (Arcana)

-**Cost to Learn:** 27
+**Cost to Learn:** 27 gp
 **Completion Time:** 1 hour
 **Components:** A small bit of honeycomb and jade dust (54 gp)
 **Duration:** Permanent

-You implant a message within an object within 30 feet, a message that is uttered when a trigger condition is met.
+You implant a message within an object within 6 squares, a message that is uttered when a trigger condition is met.
 Choose an object that you can see and that isn't being worn or carried by another creature.
 Then speak the message, which must be 25 words or less, though it can be delivered over as long as 10 minutes.
 Finally, determine the circumstance that will trigger the incantation to deliver your message.

 When that circumstance occurs, a magical mouth appears on the object and recites the message in your voice and at the same volume you spoke.
 If the object you chose has a mouth or something that looks like a mouth (for example, the mouth of a statue), the magical mouth appears there so that the words appear to come from the object's mouth.
 When you cast this incantation, you can have the incantation end after it delivers its message, or it can remain and repeat its message whenever the trigger occurs.

-The triggering circumstance can be as general or as detailed as you like, though it must be based on visual or audible conditions that occur within 30 feet of the object.
-For example, you could instruct the mouth to speak when any creature moves within 30 feet of the object or when a silver bell rings within 30 feet of it.
+The triggering circumstance can be as general or as detailed as you like, though it must be based on visual or audible conditions that occur within 6 squares of the object.
+For example, you could instruct the mouth to speak when any creature moves within 6 squares of the object or when a silver bell rings within 6 squares of it.

-### Meld into Stone
+### Sphere of Silence

-Level 5 Practical Incantation (Arcana)
+Level 3 Illusion Incantation (Arcana)

-**Cost to Learn:** 40
+**Cost to Learn:** 27 gp
 **Completion Time:** 1 hour
-**Components:** 40
+**Components:** 27 gp
 **Duration:** 8 hours

-You step into a stone object or surface large enough to fully contain your body, melding yourself and all the equipment you carry with the stone for the duration.
-Using your movement, you step into the stone at a point you can touch.
-Nothing of your presence remains visible or otherwise detectable by nonmagical senses.

-While merged with the stone, you can't see what occurs outside it, and any Perception checks you make to hear sounds outside it are made with disadvantage.
-You remain aware of the passage of time and can cast incantations on yourself while merged in the stone.
-You can use your movement to leave the stone where you entered it, which ends the incantation.
-You otherwise can't move.

-Minor physical damage to the stone doesn't harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 bludgeoning damage to you.
-The stone's complete destruction (or transmutation into a different substance) expels you and deals 50 bludgeoning damage to you.
-If expelled, you fall prone in an unoccupied space closest to where you first entered.
+For the duration, no sound can be created within or pass through a 4-square burst centered on a point you choose within range.
+Any creature or object entirely inside the sphere is immune to thunder damage, and creatures are deafened while entirely inside it.
+Casting a incantation that includes a verbal component is impossible there.

-### Spectral Steed
+### Continual Flame

 Level 5 Crafting Incantation (Arcana)

-**Cost to Learn:** 40
+**Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
+**Components:** Ruby dust (80 gp)
+**Duration:** Instantaneous

+A flame, equivalent in brightness to a torch, springs forth from an object that you touch.
+The effect looks like a regular flame, but it creates no heat and doesn’t use oxygen.
+A *continual flame* can be covered and hidden but not smothered or quenched.

+### Dismiss Magic

+Level 5 Practical Incantation (Arcana)

+**Cost to Learn:** 72 gp
+**Completion Time:** 1 minute
-**Components:** 40
+**Components:** 72 gp
-**Duration:** 8 hours
+**Duration:** Instantaneous

-A Large quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
-You decide the creature's appearance, but it is equipped with a saddle, bit, and bridle.
-Any of the equipment created by the incantation vanishes in a puff of smoke if it is carried more than 10 feet away from the steed.

-For the duration, you or a creature you choose can ride the steed.
-The creature uses the statistics for a riding horse, except it has a speed of 20 squares and can travel 10 miles in an hour, or 13 miles at a fast pace.
-When the incantation ends, the steed gradually fades, giving the rider 1 minute to dismount.
-The incantation ends if you use an action to dismiss it or if the steed takes any damage.
+Choose one creature, object, or magical effect within 24 squares.
+Any incantation or non-martial power of 5th level or lower on the target ends.
+For each incantation or non-martial power of 6th level or higher (or no level) on the target, make an Arcana check.
+The DC equals 10 + the incantation or power's level.
+On a successful check, the effect ends.

 ### Liquid Tread

 Level 5 Transportation Incantation (Arcana)

-**Cost to Learn:** 40
+**Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
 **Components:** A piece of cork and 40 gp
 **Duration:** 8 hours